 Find out how the Infrastructure and Projects Authority supports UK infrastructure abroad and helps overseas governments.

-The Infrastructure and Projects Authority (IPA) provides advice and support on infrastructure and Public-Private Partnerships from a government perspective.
+The Infrastructure and Projects Authority (IPA) provides advice and support on infrastructure from a government perspective.

-It helps overseas governments, public sector authorities, Public-Private Partnership (PPP) units, regional development banks and multilateral organisations.
+It helps overseas governments, public sector authorities, regional development banks and multilateral organisations.
 It also supports UK government departments’ objectives overseas.

 The international team works with UK government posts abroad in coordinating its work.
 It may be able to advise on any available funding.